“I feel like I’m failing on every front.”

 If these 5 signs it’s time to take stock sound familiar, you’re not alone.

-This “phoenix” phase feels like really widespread among women right now.
+This “phoenix” phase feels like really widespread at the moment.
 I’ve been hearing from lots of the women on our Lead the Change leadership program that this is happening for them.

 And of course, when we zoom out and look at what’s going on in the world, it’s easy to see why.